code-glue/Text-Editor-Helper/ReadMe.md

         In most cases this represents .js (javascript) files.
 ___
 ### RegisterExplicitEditHandlerForAll.bat
-Registers the specified program as the "Edit" handler for all the program IDS below.
+Registers the specified program as the "Edit" handler for all the program IDs below.

 **Note:**